 About the Journal

 HCS is fully open-access: it is freely available on the web, and each paper is paginated and downloadable in PDF format.
 It has a strong international dimension, like the subject matter that it aims to explore, and features articles written in English, French, German, Italian or Spanish.
 Articles published in HCS are licensed under a Creative Commons Attribution 4.0 International Licence.
+HCS is indexed in DOAJ (Directory of Open Access Journals).

 Each submission will undergo a double-blind peer-review process.
 The aim is to upload an accepted paper on the journal’s website as soon as it is ready to appear.
 We are not setting prescriptive deadlines for the submission of contributions to each individual issue.
 There is no binding word limit for contributions and we do not impose a single house style.
+HCS does not have any submission and application process charges.
+Authors retain copyright over their articles without any restrictions.

 The journal is published by History of Classical Scholarship, an unincorporated association based in Newcastle upon Tyne.